-During 2015, we recorded \$8 million of costs associated with restructuring activities focused on a realignment of brand services and call center operations within our hotel group business, a rationalization of international operations within our destination network business and a reorganization of the sales function within our vacation ownership business.
+During 2015, we recorded \$6 million of costs associated with restructuring activities focused on a realignment of brand services and call center operations within our hotel group business, a rationalization of international operations within our destination network business and a reorganization of the sales function within our vacation ownership business.
 In connection with these initiatives, we initially recorded \$7 million of personnel-related costs and a \$1 million non-cash asset impairment charge associated with a facility.
 We subsequently reversed \$2 million of previously recorded personnel-related costs and reduced our liability with\$2 million of cash payments.
-The remaining liability of \$3 million as of December 31, 2015 is expected to be paid in cash by the end of 2016.
-We anticipate annual net savings from such initiatives to be \$3 million.
+During 2016, we reduced our remaining liability with \$3 million of cash payments.

 During 2014, we implemented restructuring initiatives at our destination network and hotel group businesses, primarily focused on improving the alignment of the organizational structure of each business with their strategic objectives.
 In connection with these initiatives, we recorded \$6 million of personnel-related costs, a \$5 million non-cash charge to write-off information technology assets and \$1 million of costs related to contract terminations.
-During 2015, we reduced our liability with\$6 million of cash payments and reversed \$1 million related to previously recorded contract termination costs.
+During 2015, we reduced our remaining liability with\$6 million of cash payments and reversed \$1 million related to previously recorded contract termination costs.